Due Diligence Services in Hong Kong

 c) The company's main objects will be included in the Memorandum of Association of the company (MOA).

 d) Articles of Association are also known as the AOA, which represent the main form of bye-laws which the company has entered into.
 An article of association must be differentiated from a shareholder's agreement.
-There must not be any conflict between these two documents.
+There must not be any conflict between these two necessary papers.

 e) Pre-Incorporation Contracts, which the company has entered into with third-party service providers and suppliers.

 f) Meetings conducted by the company in compliance with the companies’ ordinance of Hong Kong.

 g) Any form of the loan agreements, shareholder agreements, and redemption agreements are entered into by the directors of the company.